Samael0/Comp322/lab2/README.md

 * Update 1
     * Created launch program that forks a child process and prints information using stderr.
 Not yet tested.
 Working on Tube program next

+* Update 2
+    * Working on tube program and started the first bit of the program.
+So far it allocates a pipe.